Safety & Security: Essential for Refugee Self-Reliance

 Safety Creates Conditions for Self-Reliance

-Self-reliance is always built on a foundation of safety and protection, and investments by governments, donors, humanitarians, and host communities need to take this reality into account.
-This is one of the reasons the RSRI team and partners have been so focused on developing the best, simplest measure of safety and its impact on refugees within the SRI.
-Improvements in refugee safety and protection create conditions for sustainable self-reliance of refugees, so during this year’s run-up to World Refugee Day, it’s important to reflect on why the theme “Until Everyone Is Safe” was selected and what we as humanitarians, governments, donors, private sector actors, and other stakeholders need to do to improve refugee safety and protection.
+Improvements in refugee safety and protection create conditions for sustainable self-reliance.
+During this year’s run-up to World Refugee Day, it is important to reflect on why the theme “Until Everyone Is Safe” was selected and what we, as humanitarians, governments, donors, private-sector actors, and other stakeholders, need to do to improve refugee safety and protection.

 This blog post was published as part of the RSRI’s “12 Months, 12 Domains” campaign, a new learning and webinar series that takes a deeper look at the Self-Reliance Index (SRI), one domain at a time.
 Sign up for the RSRI newsletter to learn more →